 Within the following Notes to financial statements, references to "ETF" represent exchange-traded fund, references to "State Street" represent State Street Bank and Trust Company, references to "the SEC" represent the Securities and Exchange Commission, references to "Putnam Management" represent Putnam Investment Management, LLC, the fund's manager, an indirect wholly-owned subsidiary of Putnam Investments, LLC.
-Additionally, references to "OTC", if any, represent over-the-counter and references to "ESG", if any, represent environmental, social and governance.
-Unless otherwise noted, the "reporting period" represents the period from January 19, 2023 (commencement of operations) through April 30, 2023.
+Additionally, references to "OTC", if any, represent over-the-counter.
+Unless otherwise noted, the "reporting period" represents the period from September 29, 2022 (commencement of operations) through April 30, 2023.

-Putnam PanAgora ESG International Equity ETF (the fund) is a diversified, open-end series of Putnam ETF Trust (the Trust), a Delaware statutory trust organized under the Investment Company Act of 1940, as amended.
+Putnam BioRevolutionTM ETF (the fund) is a non-diversified, open-end series of Putnam ETF Trust (the Trust), a Delaware statutory trust organized under the Investment Company Act of 1940, as amended.
 The fund is an actively managed ETF.
 The fund's investment objective is to seek long term capital appreciation.
-The fund invests mainly in common stocks (growth or value stocks or both) of companies of any size outside the United States with a focus on companies that PanAgora Asset Management, Inc. ("PanAgora"), the subadviser to the fund and an affiliate of Putnam Management, believes offer attractive benchmark-relative returns and exhibit positive ESG metrics.
-In evaluating and selecting investments for the fund, PanAgora employs a proprietary framework using quantitative models that identify companies that offer above-market return potential based on their ESG metrics, together with other proprietary factors measuring a company's financial and operational health, and then construct a portfolio that integrates return potential and ESG metrics.
+The fund invests mainly in common stocks (growth or value stocks or both) of companies worldwide of any size with a focus on "biology revolution" companies.
+Biology revolution companies are companies that Putnam Management believes offer the opportunity to capitalize on a convergence of technological developments in the life sciences sector that change the ability to understand and design biology to scale and include technology-enabling companies, biotechnology or "synthetic biology companies", and existing companies that may benefit from the biology revolution in certain cases by reducing operational risks (i.e., providing supply chain redundancy or sourcing of new or rare materials), mitigating environmental risks (i.e., reducing greenhouse gas emissions), and/or fostering consumer demand for the company's products.